kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-if.md

 To be able to dream up a better future is an important virtue, but following a “dream” can become an end in itself.
 It is important to not be obsessed with them and to re-evaluate and discard the ones that are not useful anymore.

 Reason is one of the Four Virtues of the Stoics.
 Thinking clearly is important for everything.
-But here, again, the reminder to make sure they don’t become an end in itself.
+But here, again, the reminder to make sure it doesn’t become an end in itself.

 The next sentence is a reminder to keep serenity.
 The Stoics reputation is to be calm, no matter if good or bad things happen.
 The works of _Epictetus_, _Marcus Aurelius_, or _Seneca_ are filled with examples to remind them that all fame and suffering is impermanent.